1n4r1/1n4r1.github.io/_posts/2020-03-16-Hackthebox-Postman-Walkthrough.md

 ## 3. Getting Root

-We still have one service that we haven't looked through with is Webmin httpd.
+We still have one service that we haven't looked through with is "Webmin httpd".
 ![placeholder](https://inar1.github.io/public/images/2020-03-16/2020-03-16-19-02-20.png)

 For the privilege escalation, we can use the credential for Matt again.<br>